red-hat-storage/ceph-test-drive-bootstrap/docs/index.md

 - **Module 3 :** Accessing Ceph cluster via Object Storage interface
 <!-- - **Module 4 :** Scaling up a Ceph cluster -->

-## Prerequisites
+## Test Drive Prerequisites
-- **For Windows user :** you will need a Secure Shell client like PuTTY to connect to your instance.
+- **For Windows users :** you will need a Secure Shell client like PuTTY to connect to your instance.
 If you do not have it already, you can download the PuTTY client [here](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)
 - **For Mac and Linux users:**  you will need a Terminal application to SSH into LAB machine (this should already be installed on your host).

 ## Know your Lab Environment

-### Starting LAB
+### Starting the LAB
 - To launch your LAB Environment, click **Start Lab** button from the Lab panel.
 Hang tight , it will take **12-15 minutes** to launch LAB resources.
 - Once LAB is launched, grab the **Management Node IP** from **Addl.
 Info** tab on Right Side